-- 8.1 The thesis volume is linked to the study load: 3 ECTS (84 hours): 2,500-3,000 words 4 ECTS (112 hours): 3,000-3,500 words 10 ECTS (280 hours): 8,000-9,000 words 18 ECTS (504 hours): 15,000-17,000 words.
-The maximum number of words can only be exceeded in consultation with the thesis supervisor. - 8.2 The volume of the thesis for Criminal Law and Criminology, Global Criminal Law, European Law, European Market Law, International and Comparative Private Law, International Commercial Law, International Economic and Business Law, International Business Law, International and European Law, Energy and Climate Law, Public International Law, International Human Rights Law or International Law and the Law of International Organizations should, excluding tables, list of literature and enclosures, be 15,000 till 17,000 words in the prescribed lay-out (check the Thesis Guidelines for this).
+8.1 The thesis volume is linked to the study load:

+The maximum number of words can only be exceeded in consultation with the thesis supervisor.

+8.2 The volume of the thesis for Global Criminal Law, European Economic Law, International Commercial Law, International Business Law, Energy and Climate Law, Public International Law or International Human Rights Law should, excluding tables, list of literature and enclosures, be 15,000 till 17,000 words in the prescribed lay-out (check the Thesis Guidelines for this).